Clinical and Research Fellowship Training Program

 - Review of the applicant;

 - Review of the applicant’s mentor;

 - Relevance to the field of movement disorders with a specific focus on dystonia.

 - The applicant’s ability and intention to practice in Canada after the Fellowship period

-Applications for the fellowship, which are expected to start July 2019 should be submitted electronically to the DMRF Canada by December 21, 2018.
+Applications for the fellowship, which will start on or after July 1, 2021, should be submitted electronically to DMRF Canada by December 21, 2020.

-The selected Fellow will receive a stipend in the amount of $50,000 per year.
+The selected Fellow will receive a stipend in the amount of $55,000 CAD per year.
 No institutional indirect cost is allowed.
 The fellowship is for two years.

 The selected recipient of this Clinical and Research Fellowship will be required to provide a 2-page written report that details the key learnings and observations obtained in the first year of the fellowship.
-This report will be due on July 1, 2020.
-A final report will be due three months after the finalization of the Fellowship on June 30, 2021.
+This report will be due on July 1, 2022.
+A final report will be due three months after the finalization of the Fellowship (June 30, 2023).

-For further information and application materials please contact Stefanie Ince at firstname.lastname@example.org
+For further information and application materials please contact Archana Castelino, National Director at email@example.com